jabbermarky/jabbermarky.github.io/_pages/outsourcing.md

 permalink: /effective-outsourcing/
 sitemap: true
 menu: Effective Outsourcing
+description: |
+  Mark Lummus is an Atlanta CTO who provides fractional, interim, or on-demand CTO services.
+Mark has been outsourcing the development of web & mobile apps for more than 10 years.
+Mark is available to develop custom software for you.
+Schedule a free consultation today!
 ---

 ## What do I need to successfully outsource my custom software development?